hasan-rakibul/hasan-rakibul.github.io/content/blogs/personal-note-git-Linux-etc-commands.md

-squeue -o "%A %N" -u user_name # to see the job id and node name of the user scontrol show job <jobid> # to see the details of the job, including the node name scontrol show job <jobid> -d # to see the detailed information of the job, including the **allocated GPU index** sacct --format=JobID,NodeList,JobName,State,ExitCode # sacct result, including the node list and other details provided in the format
+squeue -o "%A %N" -u user_name # to see the job id and node name of the user scontrol show job <jobid> # to see the details of the job, including the node name scontrol show job <jobid> -d # to see the detailed information of the job, including the **allocated GPU index** sacct --format=JobID,JobName,Partition,Account,AllocCPUS,NodeList,State,ExitCode # sacct result, including the node list and other details provided in the format
 ```

 &nbsp;